aditya-manit/cloudskew-landing/about/privacy-policy.md

 A user's email address is only required for uniquely identifying the user in CloudSkew's system.
 In the rare event of a catastrophic data loss or data breach, CloudSkew will use these email addresses to notify affected users.

 CloudSkew will never send any newsletters or marketing/promotional materials via email.
-CloudSkew will never share a user's email address with any external party.
+CloudSkew does not share a user's email address with any external party (other than Auth0, which is required to procure said email address).

 ### Usage information